Skip to content

 Why PhD Insurance Is Different

-• Age: Many PhD students are over 30
+• Age: Many PhD students are over 30 — past the student rate cutoff in Germany

-• Employment status: Employed, stipend, or self-funded
+• Employment status: Employed, on a stipend, or self-funded — each has different rules

-• Family: Many PhD students have partners and children
+• Family: Many PhD students have partners and children who need coverage too

 PhD Insurance by Country